Maky189/Gerenciador-Biblioteca/Readme.md

 ### Model Classes

 #### Livro.java
 This class represents a book in the library.
-It includes attributes such as `id`, `title`, `author`, and `availability`.
+It includes attributes such as `id`, `titulo`, `autor`, and `disponnivvel`.
 It provides constructors for creating instances of books, as well as getter and setter methods for accessing and modifying the book's attributes.

 #### Usuario.java
 This class represents a user of the library.
-Attributes include `id`, `name`, and `email`.
-Like the `Book` class, it provides constructors and getter/setter methods to facilitate the creation and manipulation of user objects.
+Attributes include `id`, `nome`, `numero`, and `email`.
+Like the `Livro` class, it provides constructors and getter/setter methods to facilitate the creation and manipulation of user objects.

 #### Emprestimo.java
 This class represents a loan transaction, which involves lending a book to a user.
-It includes attributes such as `id`, `bookId`, `userId`, `loanDate`, and `returnDate`.
+It includes attributes such as `id`, `LivroId`, `usuarioId`, `imprestimoDate`, and `retornoDate`.
 Constructors and getter/setter methods are provided for handling loan data.

 ### Repositorio Classes

 #### LivroRepository.java
-This class is responsible for performing CRUD operations on the `Book` model.
+This class is responsible for performing CRUD operations on the `Livro` model.
 It includes methods for adding, retrieving, updating, and deleting books in the database.
 It utilizes the `DatabaseUtil` class to establish a connection to the database and execute SQL queries.

 #### UsuarioRepository.java
-Similar to `BookRepository`, this class handles the CRUD operations for the `User` model.
+Similar to `LivroRepository`, this class handles the CRUD operations for the `Usuario` model.
 It includes methods for managing user data in the database, ensuring users can be added, retrieved, updated, and deleted.

 #### EmprestimoRepository.java
-This class manages the `Loan` model, providing methods to handle loan transactions in the database.
+This class manages the `Emprestimo` model, providing methods to handle loan transactions in the database.
 It supports operations such as adding new loans, retrieving loan information, updating loan details, and deleting loans.

 ### Utility Class